 Sometimes the update process may not go the way you expect.
-Mostly when theme backups are enabled and PHP limits are insufficient for the backup file size, thus the update fails in the middle of process.
-After that you cannot access you site anymore, so follow the steps below to solve this issue:
+Mostly when theme backups are enabled and PHP limits are insufficient for the backup file size, thus the update fails in the middle of the process.
+After that you cannot access your site anymore, so follow the steps below to solve this issue:

 Resolving “Maintenance mode” error

 All you need to do is access your site’s root directory, make hidden files viewable, and delete the .maintenance file.
-If you don’t know how, then googling the solution for this problem will help you better understand how to delete .maintenance file.
+If you don’t know how then googling the solution for this problem will help you better understand how to delete .maintenance file.

 Disable theme backups

 After you have deleted maintenance file, go to Laborator > Product Registration page and disable theme backups then try updating the theme again.